jaredtcy/CI-CD-pipeline/README.md

 ## Configuring automated email to be sent out when a job fails

-1. From [aws.yml workflow](https://github.com/jaredtcy/Task-2/blob/master/.github/workflows/aws.yml) as well as [node.js.yml workflow](https://github.com/jaredtcy/Task-2/blob/master/.github/workflows/node.js.yml), a snippet of code has been added at the bottom to automate this email sending
+1. From [aws.yml workflow](https://github.com/jaredtcy/Task-2/blob/master/.github/workflows/aws.yml) as well as [node.js.yml workflow](https://github.com/jaredtcy/Task-2/blob/master/.github/workflows/node.js.yml), a snippet of code has been added at the bottom to automate an email to be send out when the workflow fails
    ```sh
       - name: Send mail
       if: ${{ failure() }}